-Yes, these Swedish meatballs can be frozen, however I recommend freezing the meatballs before adding them to the sauce.
+Yes, absolutely.
+I recommend freezing the meatballs before adding them to the sauce.
 Cream sauces don’t tend to freeze and reheat well, so it would be best to make the sauce the day you’re ready to serve.

 - Bake meatballs according to directions and allow to cool.

 - Place the baking sheet in the freezer and allow to freeze for 60 minutes.